documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

       * The first number is the current consumption of the CPU resource.

-      * The second number is the maximum limit of CPU occupation, limit which the Mangue.io Platform **commissions** (activate) a new deployment replica.
+      * The second number is the maximum limit of CPU occupation, limit which the Mangue.io platform **commissions** (activate) a new deployment replica.

 * **Memory Usage**: Presents the defined rule to the autoscaler, for the minimum and maximum limits of memory allocation.
 This rule must be interpreted in the following way:

       * The first number is the current allocation consumption of the Memory resource.

-      * The second number is the maximum memory allocation limit, which the Mangue.io Platform **commissions** (activate) a new deployment replica.
+      * The second number is the maximum memory allocation limit, which the Mangue.io platform **commissions** (activate) a new deployment replica.

 **Actions**: This column presents the ``Actions`` button |icone_acao| when clicked displays the actions that can be performed about the Horizontal Autoscaler, there are two options, they are: